-If land that is classified as farmland under Conn.
-Gen. Stat. §12-107c is transferred to a donee who is a lineal descendant or that descendant's spouse, the property may be valued based upon its current use as farmland without regard to neighborhood land use of a more intensive nature.
-If, within ten years of the transfer, the donee transfers this farmland to a person other than the donee's lineal descendant or that descendant's spouse, or the land is no longer classified as farmland, the donee (or, if the land was transferred to the donee's lineal descendant or the descendant's spouse, the descendant or the descendant's spouse, will be liable for the difference between the tax that was due from the donor and the tax that would have been due if the land had been valued based upon its fair market value, rather than at its value as land classified as farmland.
+If land classified as farmland under Conn.
+Gen. Stat. §12-107c is transferred to a donee who is a lineal descendant or that descendant's spouse, the land may be valued based on its current use as farmland.
+If, within ten years of the transfer, the donee transfers this farmland to a person other than the donee's lineal descendant or that descendant's spouse, or the land is no longer classified as farmland, the donee will be liable for the difference between the tax that was due from the donor and the tax that would have been due if the land was valued at its fair market value.